 |Old Dude and Joe Lansdale his own self|

 Twenty-six years.
 That’s how long it’s been since I’ve attended Necon, the official “summer camp for horror writers.”
 During the Deathrealm days —1987–1997 — Necon was foremost among my annual conventions of choice, and I missed a scant few during that decade.
-In those years, Necon was held primarily at Roger Williams College in Bristol, RI (once, I believe, Bryant College, in Smithfield, RI, hosted the con), in what was considered “primitive” surroundings: fairly rank college dormitories, bathrooms full of slugs and bugs, cafeteria food as our daily fare, a dearth of air conditioning... you know, the somewhat spartan environment of most college campuses.
+In those years, Necon was held primarily at Roger Williams College in Bristol, RI (once, at least for me, at Bryant College, in Smithfield, RI), in what was considered “primitive” surroundings: fairly rank college dormitories, bathrooms full of slugs and bugs, cafeteria food as our daily fare, a dearth of air conditioning... you know, the somewhat spartan environment of most college campuses.
 But those were some of the best con days I’ve ever experienced, and — almost amazingly — Necon is still going strong, although COVID-19 put the kibosh on it these past couple of years.

 Thursday, July 21, 2022

 Thankfully, this year, Necon 40 went off as planned, and Brugger and I took off to be there.
 We headed out before the ass-crack of dawn on Thursday, 7/21, from Piedmont Triad International airport.
 Happily, our Delta Airlines flights (GSO to LGA to BOS) went without a hitch (not so our American Airlines return flight).
 At the airport, we met friend Samaire Wynne, of Black Raven Books; picked up a rental car; and — after a brief stop for some staple items — made our way to the Umass (University of Massachusetts) Lowell Inn & Conference Center, in Lowell, MA, about 45 minutes out of Boston.